tarstutorials/vrsensorint/source/content/m6/data_analysis.rst

 1. **Research Question**: First, the research question and hypothesis must be well-defined.
 What problem are you trying to solve?
 2. **Data Collection**: Data is collected to attempt to address this question.
 A rigorous process may be needed to ensure that high-quality data is collected in an ethical manner.
 3. **Exploratory Data Analysis**: This is the stage of loading raw data and performing basic operations to verify it.
 It includes quality checking (addressing low quality or missing data), aggregating, calculating basic summary statistics, and making visualizations.
-4. **Modeling**: This is the core step of this process: developing a model based on the data, using the intuitions from the previous step, to address the research question.
+4. **Modeling**: This is the core step of this process: developing a model based on the data and intuitions from the previous step to address the research question.
 For physiological signals, this step may involve **feature extraction** and **classification**.
 It also involves **validation** of the model's quality and any assumptions that may have been made (methods for this vary).
 5. **Interpretation**: Despite the model being the most technically important step, this step is arguably just as crucial.
 Not only is it necessary to understand what the results of the model mean, that understanding also needs to be communicated to key shareholders that are most likely not as familiar with the problem and/or the technology.

 Below is a great graphic to illustrate a slightly modified version of this lifecycle (image from `this blog <https://www.sudeep.co/data-science/2018/02/09/Understanding-the-Data-Science-Lifecycle.html>`_).